Elevate Your Wisconsin Experience

 - Additional staff to help residents succeed:

 - Faculty Directors: professors that provide leadership, discussion, and networking outside classes and office hours

-- Program Coordinators: full-time professional staff who oversee communities, plan events, and assist with career advising and academic support
+- Program Manager: full-time professional staff who oversee communities, plan events, and assist with career advising and academic support

-- Peer Mentors: students who previously lived in a learning community who provide education, recreation, and support to new residents
+- Learning Community Program Assistants: students who previously lived in a learning community who provide education, recreation, and support to new residents

 - Your level of involvement is completely up to you